Studio or Dungeon?

 Kiln’s are like Alarm Clocks

-The back room of the studio space is Connie’s.
+The back room of the studio space is Connie & Ivy’s.
 During the winter months it’s the warmest spot in the house.
-Connie, who was conscripted to be a part of the family business, took over all of the glazing.
+Connie, who was conscripted to be a part of the family business, took over the glazing and has since passed it onto Ivy.
 All glaze formulas are Connie and Mike’s, tested in Cobalt.
-The idea behind choosing electric kilns was really due to its consistent nature.
-Allowing Connie just the right amount of confidence in her glazes.
+The idea behind choosing electric kilns was really due to its consistent nature, allowing Connie just the right amount of confidence in her glazes.

 “Choosing to go the electric route may have taken us out of the ‘artsy fartsy’ crowd, but it makes us people who are concerned with value and cost.
 We are not concerned with others interpretations of what we should be.
 Most of our learning is trial and error, and stupidity.
 “To this day I sit on the other side of the potters wheel, where the tools are supposed to go.
 We had no real contact with other potters.
 Our pottery supply guy once told me that I was the only potter he knew that had ground the wheel down so much, rendering it completely useless.
 You can’t take away years of proof”.
 This is the definition of ‘Master Potter’.

 The studio space that customers visit is adorned with polished oak and solid stable wood.
 Mike and Connie hope that it is a place people would recognize as their own.
 “We have many customers that do not come in to buy pottery, they come to talk and experience a conversation, maybe even find some inner peace”.
 What is Leishman Pottery’s main goal?
 It is not to think of the customers as people who will buy our product, they are people we want to know, and welcome in.
 A visit to the studio should add to your day and to ours.